loighic/proofs/CR_01--proofs_tt.md

 1.1 (P & Q) & T :|-: P & T
 ~~~

-You just have to take one step (and use one rule) to complete the proof in 1.2.
+You just have to take one step and use one rule to complete the proof in 1.2.
+See section 12.3 for the rule.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" points="10" late-credit="8"}
 1.2 P :|-: T v P
 ~~~

-See sections 12.1 and 12.2 (or anywhere else in chapter 12) for how to begin when an argument contains more than one premise.
+See sections 12.1 and 12.2 (or anywhere else in chapter 12) for how to begin a proof when the argument contains more than one premise.

+You have to use the conjunction introduction, disjunction introduction, and disjunction elimination rules to do the next two proofs.
+(Although not all three in either one.)
+Look at those rules in the textbook closely.
+For each step of your proof, try to match what's in your proof with one of the rules.
+And check how many lines have to be give (one or two) when you cite a rule.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" points="10" late-credit="8"}
 1.3 P, S :|-: S & (T v P)